 How to increase workplace productivity or productivity anywhere in life is undoubtedly the question on everyone's lips right now.
 First off, maybe we should quickly explain what workplace productivity actually is?
 It’s pretty simple.
 Workplace productivity is the amount of accomplished work in your office environment.

 So, how do you increase it?
 Well, that’s a harder question to answer.
 But not impossible.
-There are things you can do for yourself to increase your productivity (check out our blogpost with seven waterproof tips!) and there are things management can do for the entire office to maximize workplace productivity.
+There are things you can do for yourself to increase your productivity and there are things management can do for the entire office to maximize workplace productivity.
 This is an important subject for management to think about.
 Not only because of the cost in salary but for the wellbeing of your coworkers.
 Feeling unproductive has a negative effect on us and studies show that workplace productivity increases satisfaction.

 What management can do:

-Management are not the only ones who can affect your productivity.
-There are little things you can think about as well; get enough sleep (no sleep = BIG no no), exercise, keep a clean desk, set realistic goals, plan your weeks and make to do-lists.
+Management is not the only one who can affect your productivity.
+There are little things you can think about as well; get enough sleep (no sleep = BIG no), exercise, keep a clean desk, set realistic goals, plan your weeks and make to-do lists.
 It can actually do wonders to just organize a little bit - try it and you’ll see.

 Yes, office tech, as you can understand this topic lies close to our hearts.
 Having the right integrated workplace management software (IWMS) in place can do so much for your organization’s productivity.
 The important thing to remember here is to only get technology that makes your work easier.
 The point is to find tech that works for you, not the other way around.